Furloughs vs. Layoffs: What Are the Practical and Legal Differences?

 In 2023, layoffs hit the tech sector hard.
 The year's first two months alone saw more than 120,000 job losses at major companies including Amazon, Google, and Microsoft.

-It's a stark reminder that unfortunately, no company is immune to financial hardship.
-An economic downturn or something completely out of left field—like the coronavirus pandemic—can put HR professionals in the difficult position of guiding employees through furloughs or layoffs.
+It's a stark reminder that, unfortunately, no company is immune to financial hardship.
+An economic downturn or something completely out of left field—like the COVID-19 pandemic—can put HR professionals in the difficult position of guiding employees through furloughs or layoffs.

-But before you find yourself in that situation, it's important to understand the differences between furloughs vs. layoffs so you can make the right decision when the time comes.
+But before you find yourself in that situation, it’s important to understand the differences between furloughs and layoffs so you can make the right decision when the time comes.

-No matter what your business is going through, BambooHR® is here to support your team.
-If you're facing the difficult prospect of saying goodbye to employees, our Employee Offboarding Software will help you give employees a dignified and respectful exit.
-Learn more.
+No matter what your business is going through, BambooHR is here to support your team.
+If you’re facing the difficult prospect of saying goodbye to employees, our employee offboarding software can help you give employees a dignified and respectful exit.

 Furlough vs Layoff: What’s the Difference?

-Let’s be clear from the start: a furlough is not the same as a layoff.
-Put simply:
+Let’s be clear: a furlough isn’t the same as a layoff.

-Whether you have to put people on a furlough or lay them off, both situations can be extremely difficult for the employee – especially if they are living paycheck to paycheck.
-But, when your company is in a bind, you have to make hard choices.
+Whether you have to put people on a furlough or lay them off, both situations can be extremely difficult for the employee—especially if they are living paycheck to paycheck.
+But when your company is in a bind, you sometimes have to make hard choices.

 What Is a Furlough?

 A furlough is a temporary, unpaid leave of absence, reduction in hours, or pay cut.
-It’s used as a strategy to keep employees while protecting the company’s bottom line.
+It can be used as an initiative to retain employees while protecting the company’s bottom line.

 Advantages of Furloughs